 - Touriga Franca – a red grape that produces a deeply coloured, rich, aromatic red wine with floral and blackberry fruit aromas and flavours.

-- Touriga Nacional – a red grape that produces a deeply coloured, rich red with with flavours and aromas of violets, liquorice, black currants and raspberries.
+- Touriga Nacional – a red grape that produces a deeply coloured, rich red with flavours and aromas of violets, liquorice, black currants and raspberries.

 - Tinta Amarela – a red grape that makes wines with bright raspberry fruit, and has spicy and herbal flavours.